Vector35/binaryninja-api/docs/guide/troubleshooting.md

 For Debian variants that (Kali, eg) don't match packages with Ubuntu LTS or the latest stable, the following might fix problems with libssl and libcrypto:

 ```
-$ cd binaryninja/plugins
+$ cd binaryninja
-$ ln -s libssl.so libssl.so.1.0.0
+$ ln -s plugins/libssl.so libssl.so.1.0.0
-$ ln -s libcrypto.so libcrypto.so.1.0.0
+$ ln -s plugins/libcrypto.so libcrypto.so.1.0.0
 ```

 Alternatively, you might need to (as root):